 Is your child having difficulty grasping sight words?

 What if learning sight words is incredibly challenging?
 You can make it a bit easier for kids by trying these methods:

-- First, expose them to sight words as soon as possible.
+- When to start sight words.
+Expose them to sight words as soon as possible.

 - Create some interactive read-aloud words list.